mrchnk/royale-compiler-problems/private-static-variable/README.md

 How to run this example
 -----------------------

-Checkout repository, using your favorite node package manager run scripts in
+Checkout repository.
+Run scripts inorder: `npm install`, `npm run build`, `npm run start`.
-order: `install`, `run build`, `run start`.
 That will build ActionScript code into JSNode application and run it.

 ```
 private-static-variable> npm install